-Combining Terry’s ten with the ten we’ve blogged about in the past gives teachers 20 great formative assessment strategies for checking on student learning.
-Be sure to click on the links and visit the blog posts to learn more about these formative assessment strategies.
+Combining these 10 with 10 others we’ve blogged about in the past gives teachers 20 great formative assessment strategies for checking on student learning.
+Be sure to click through to learn more about these formative assessment strategies.

 - The Exit Ticket